Evolutionary network games: equilibria from imitation and best-response dynamics: Introduction

-Within this topic, our main contribution can be summarized as follows.
-In our basic setup of homogeneous networks (described by the mean field approximation): For the best-shot game, PI leads to a stationary state in which all players play $x_i=0$, \emph{i.e.}, to full defection, which is obviously non-Nash.
+Within this framework, our main contribution can be summarized as follows.
+In our basic setup of homogeneous networks (described by the mean field approximation): For the best-shot game, PI leads to a stationary state in which all players play $x_i=0$, \emph{i.e.}, to full defection, which is however non-Nash as any player surrounded by defectors would obtain higher payoff by choosing cooperation (at odds with the standard version of the public goods game).
 This is the result also in the presence of mistakes, unless the probability of errors becomes large, in which case the stationary state is the opposite, $x_i=1$, \emph{i.e.}, full cooperation, also non-Nash.
 Hence, PI does not lead to any refinement of the Nash equilibrium structure.
 On the contrary, BR leads to Nash equilibria characterized by a finite fraction of cooperators $\rho_s$, whereas, in the case when players are affected by errors, this fraction coincides with the probability of making an error as the mean degree of the network goes to infinity.
 The picture is different for the coordination game.
 In this case, PI does lead to Nash equilibria, selecting the coordination in 0 below a threshold value of $\alpha$ and the opposite state otherwise.
-This threshold is found to depend on the initial fraction $\rho_0$ of players choosing $x=1$.
+This threshold is found to depend on the initial fraction $\rho(0)$ of players choosing $x=1$.
 Mistakes lead to the appearance of a new possibility, an intermediate value of the fraction of players choosing 1, and as before the initial value of this fraction governs which equilibrium is selected.
 BR gives similar results, albeit for the fact that a finite fraction of 1 actions can also be found even without mistakes, and with mistakes the equilibria are not full 0 or 1 but there is always a fraction of mistaken players.
 Finally, changing the analytical setting by proceeding to the heterogeneous mean field approach does not lead to any dramatic change in the structure of the equilibria for the best-shot game.
 Interestingly, things change significantly for coordination games---when played on infinitely large scale-free networks.
-In this case, which is the one where the heterogeneous mean field should make a difference, equilibria with non-vanishing cooperation obtain for any value of the parameter $\alpha$.
+In this case, which is the one where the heterogeneous mean field should make a difference, equilibria with non-vanishing cooperation obtain for any value of the incentive to cooperate (represented by the parameter $\alpha$).